 Whisk all ingredients together in a saucepan over medium heat.
 Simmer to combine the flavors, and then strain through cheesecloth (you can skip this step if desired).
-Drink warm as a golden milk latte, or refrigerated.
+Drink warm as a golden milk latte, or refrigerate and drink it cold.

 If you want to improve your digestion, try a detox smoothie.
-Compared with juicing, where the pulp is discarded, creating a smoothie from provides your body with the natural fiber from the fruits and vegetables, as well as all their nutrients.
+As opposed to juice, where the pulp is discarded, a smoothie retains the natural fiber from the fruits and vegetables.
 Ginger has excellent digestive benefits, including reducing nausea and vomiting.
 It also helps other digestive issues, including gas, bloating, and constipation.

 Here’s a delicious and soothing drink that will ease digestive complaints and start your day off great.